Skip to content

 Last Updated:

-A charge pump (also known as a Dickson charge pump, switched capacitor circuit, voltage multiplier, or voltage splitter when halving the input voltage) is a voltage-converting circuit that uses capacitors, diodes, and a oscillating switch to move charge from one capacitor to another.
-Like a buck converter, charge pumps are typically used to produce an output voltage which is higher than the input voltage.
+A charge pump (also known as a Dickson charge pump, switched capacitor circuit, voltage multiplier, or voltage splitter when halving the input voltage) is a voltage-converting circuit that uses capacitors, diodes, and an oscillating switch to move charge from one capacitor to another.
+Like a boost converter, charge pumps are typically used to produce an output voltage which is higher than the input voltage.
 However, they can also be configured to reduce the input voltage (buck) or invert it.

 The basic principle of a charge pump is to charge capacitors individually (in parallel) from the input voltage, and then connect them in series to provide a higher output voltage.
-Whilst this can be done manually or mechanically, almost every practical charge pump circuit uses electronic switches (diodes, MOSFETs, e.t.c) to change between series and parallel connectivity.
+Whilst this can be done manually or mechanically, almost every practical charge pump circuit uses electronic switches (diodes, MOSFETs, etc.) to change between series and parallel connectivity.

 Charge PumpBoost Converter